hcmlab/discover-modules/modules/lens/README.md

 ### Input
 - `transcript` (`FreeAnnotation`): The input text to analyze
+- `transcript_context` (`FreeAnnotation`): A second transcript to provide context information for the main transcript.
+Only used when "turn_based_analysis" is set to true.

 ### Output
 The output of the model are three continuous annotations: